Iam-bhupi/Machine_learning/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

-## Conclusions
+## Business Goals
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+Required to model the demand for shared bikes with the available independent variables.
+It will be used by the management to understand how exactly the demands vary with different features.
+They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
+Further, the model will be a good way for management to understand the demand dynamics of a new market.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+Numpy

+Pandas

+Seaborn

+Matplotlib

+Machine Learning (Linear regression)

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

-## Acknowledgements
-Give credit here.
-- This project was inspired by
-- References if any.
-- This project was based on [this tutorial](https://www.youtube.com/watch?v=P77bDN7qAlc).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by @iam-bhupi - feel free to contact me!

 <!-- Optional -->